imjasonh/tank-commander/README.md

 - **High-Explosive (HE) Rounds**: Allows HE rounds to be loaded.
 Costs 1 upgrade point.
 - **Anti-Infantry Weapons**: Allows the tank to fire at infantry units at a range of 2 spaces.
 Costs 1 upgrade point.
 - **Smoke Launcher**: Allows the tank to deploy smoke, blocking line of sight through one space within a range of 2 spaces.
 Costs 1 upgrade point.
-- **Lieutenant Commander**: Adds a Lieutenant Commander to the crew.
+- (Advanced) **Lieutenant Commander**: Adds a Lieutenant Commander to the crew.
 Costs 1 upgrade point.
-- **Air Support**: Allows the tank to call in an air strike during the battle.
+- (Advanced) **Air Support**: Allows the tank to call in an air strike during the battle.
 Costs 2 upgrade points.
-- **Anti-Tank Mines**: Allows the tank to deploy anti-tank mines.
+- (Advanced) **Anti-Tank Mines**: Allows the tank to deploy anti-tank mines.
 Costs 1 upgrade point per space, up to 3 maximum.

 For example, a tank could spend its upgrade points on the following upgrades:
 - Armor: Front 8, Side 8, Rear 6 (4 points)